-In my next blog I will share more about the qualities of an authentic feminine leader is and how we can lead ourselves.
+In a future blog, I will share more about the qualities of an authentic feminine leader is and how we can lead ourselves.

-Until then, if you are ready to take the first step in leading yourself by putting yourself first I’m creating a self-study course called The Self-First Journey launching in January 2021.
+Until then, if you are ready to take the first step in leading yourself by putting yourself first I’m creating an online course called The Self-First Journey launching in the summer of 2021.

 If you would like to learn more about this course just add your name and email to the list in the link below and I’ll be in touch with more information.
 Click here.